hoanhan101/gray/_posts/2020-03-12-dont-call-yourself-a-programmer.md

 tags: [blog, business, negotiation]
 ---

-This is for fairly bright young engineer with zero knowledge on how the real world actually works:
 - Software solves business problems.
 It doesn't matter if your app has the most elegant architecture, it must create value for the company aka brings in revenue.
 - Engineers are hired to create business value.
   - Non-goals: produce the beautiful software, solve complex technical problems, use sexy frameworks